skip to content

 £100

-This procedure should NOT be used to correct miscoding and applies to movement of expenditure between sources of funds and cost centres only.
+This procedure should NOT be used to correct transaction miscoding and applies only to movement of expenditure between sources of funds and cost centres.

-If you require clarification, please contact your Finance Business Partner or institution head of finance.
+If clarification is needed, contact the Finance Business Partner or institution Head of Finance.

 Detailed supporting working papers must be retained for audit inspection.